Water Connects

 This groundwater supplies drinking water to private and public wells—serving over 20,000 homes and farms—and feeds the streams and rivers that sustain our landscape.

-An aquifer is a layer of rock and underground that stores groundwater.
-In the Piedmont region, water moves through cracks and fractures in the rock below Earth’s surface.
-The water moves slowly through cracks and spaces.
+An aquifer is a layer of rock underground that stores groundwater.
+In the Piedmont region, groundwater moves slowly through cracks and fractures in the rock below Earth’s surface.

 How Groundwater Works